-五月病 literally means ‘May disease’, a ‘disease’ that many Japanese people suffer from every year in May.
-If you’re in Japan at the moment, take care of yourself!
+五月病 (Gogatsu byou) literally means “May disease”.
+This is a “disease” that many people living in Japan suffer from every year in May.

-The main cause of 五月病 is rooted in Japan’s school and employment system.
-In Japan, April is the beginning of a fiscal and academic year, when new students matriculate at school and new graduates join a company.
-Therefore, a lot of people, both newcomers and veterans, feel fresh and optimistic about their new circumstances in April.
-By the next month, however, many people, especially newcomers face some difficulties in their new environment and realise that their new life is not as exciting as they expected.
-As a consequence, they suffer from the ‘May disease’, where they lose their motivation for work or studies that they had in April, or feel depressed or disappointed at the discrepancy between their expectations and the harsh realities.
+The main cause of Gogatsu byou is rooted in Japan’s school and employment system.
+In Japan, April is the beginning of a fiscal and academic year, when new students get enrolled in a new school and many people join a new company.
+Therefore, a lot of people, both newcomers and old-timers, feel relatively fresh in April and somewhat optimistic about their future.
+By the next month, however, many people, esp. newcomers confront several difficulties in their new life, realising that it is not as exciting or blissful as they expected.
+As a consequence, they suffer from “May disease” — they lose the motivation for work or studies that they used to have in April, and feel disappointed at the discrepancy between their expectations and the harsh realities.

 I don’t feel like going to school these days.
-This is absolutely 五月病 (May disease).
+This is absolutely Gogatsu byou (May disease).

-Don’t register too much classes in April, as you may have 五月病 (May disease) later.
+Don’t register for too many classes in April, as you may have Gogatsu byou (May disease) later.